jeremykendall/query-auth/README.md

 ## Usage

-There are three components to this library: Server signature validation, client signature creation, and API key generation.
+There are three components to this library: Client signature creation, server signature validation, and API key generation.

-### Query Auth Overview

-Given an API key, API secret, and a Unix timestamp, you can generate a signature by Base64 encoding a SHA-256 hash of API key concatenated with the Unix timestamp and the API secret.

-Validating the signature is as easy as recreating the signature on the server side and comparing it to the signature provided in the API request.
-As long as each API request contains the API key, a Unix timestamp, and the signature, it's trivial to recreate the signature for the purposes of authenticating the request.

-### Client Signature Creation
+### Signature Creation

 ```php
 $key = 'API_KEY';